cairo-book/cairo-book/src/ch03-02-dictionaries.md

 Up to this point, we have given a comprehensive overview of the functionality of `Felt252Dict<T>` as well as how and why it is implemented in a certain way.
 If you haven't understood all of it, don't worry because in this section we will have some more examples using dictionaries.

 We will start by explaining the `entry` method which is part of a dictionary basic functionality included in `Felt252DictTrait<T>` which we didn't mention at the beginning.
-Soon after, we will see examples of how `Felt252Dict<T>` [interacts](#dictionaries-of-types-not-supported-natively) with other complex types such as `Array<T>` and how to [implement](#dictionaries-as-struct-members) a struct with a dictionary as a member.
+Soon after, we will see examples of how `Felt252Dict<T>` [interacts](#dictionaries-of-types-not-supported-natively) with other complex types such as `Array<T>`.

 ## Entry and Finalize